 Clubs and/or individuals interested in affiliation with the Sport Clubs Council and Campus Recreation should use the suggestions outlined below as a guide for initiating a new club.
 The Sport Clubs Council reviews new club applications in early spring (January/February) for membership beginning the following academic year (fall).

-- Become a UNC Officially Recognized Student Organization through the Office of Student Activities.
+- Become a UNC Officially Recognized Student Organization through the Office of Student Life & Leadership.
 Any organization that wishes to become a Sport Club must have been an officially recognized organization for at least one year prior to petitioning to join the Sports Clubs Council.